John Ambrose Watterson: Early life

 The sixth of eleven children, John Watterson was born on May 27, 1844, in Blairsville, Pennsylvania, to John Sylvester and Sarah Salome (née McAfee) Watterson.
-His father's family came to the United States from the Isle of Mann in the United Kingdom in 1762; originally Episcopalians, his grandfather was orphaned in 1781 and subsequently raised by a Catholic family in York County, Pennsylvania.
+His father's family came to the United States from the Isle of Man in the British Isles in 1762; originally Episcopalians, his grandfather was orphaned in 1781 and subsequently raised by a Catholic family in York County, Pennsylvania.
 His mother's family was from County Armagh, Ireland, and settled in Westmoreland County, Pennsylvania.
-John's parents frequently offered their home as a place of rest to traveling missionaries, and their house even became known as "The Priest's Hotel."
+John's parents frequently offered their home as a place of rest to traveling missionaries, and their house even became known as "The Priest's Hotel".

 After attending the parochial school of Sts.
-Simon and Jude Parish in Blairsville, Watterson was sent to St. Vincent's College in Latrobe, Pennsylvania, at a young age, being in formation as a Benedictine monk for a time.
+Simon and Jude Parish in Blairsville, Watterson was sent to St. Vincent's College in Latrobe, Pennsylvania, at a young age.
 In 1861, he entered Mount St. Mary's Seminary at Emmitsburg, Maryland, where he earned a Bachelor of Arts degree with high honors.